Font Size:

 Online American Sign Language (ASL) Courses

 Gallaudet University offers online ASL courses.
 Registrants can complete the courses at their own pace.
-Online courses are available year-round including a Summer Residency Program that is in-person.
+Online courses are available year-round.
+Registration for Fall 2024 training opportunities is now available.

 Reporting Requirements for Hearing Screening